 The good news is that live video is a totally free resource, perfect for small and micro businesses: No big brand budget needed.

-So, what opportunities does live video offer, and how can it impact your business?
+So, what opportunities does learning how to use live video offer, and how can it impact your business?

 Whether you are sharing breaking news, teasing us with a new product, or doing an interview, live video provides lots of value for your business.

-Let’s jump in and take a look at some ways to use live video streaming, with many ideas you can try and test to market your online store and ramp up your sales.
+Let’s jump in and take a look at how to use live video streaming, with many ideas you can try and test to market your online store and ramp up your sales.

 Go behind the mask

 Live video brings you closer to your audience than ever.

 Jumping on to broadcast, connect with fans, customers and followers in real-time help connect on a human level.